bandirevanth/mastering-ai/README.md

 ]
 ```

-From the above output, we can see that the first data instance is a malignant tumor the main radius of which is 1.7990000e+01.
+From the above output, we can see that the first data instance is a malignanttumourr the main radius of which is 1.7990000e+01.

 For testing our model on unseen data, we need to split our data into training and testing data.
 It can be done with the help of the following code: